Schedule a Free Consultation

 Medicare

-Medicare pays for skilled services or rehabilitation care in a nursing home for a maximum period of 100 days, and other skilled in-home health services.
+Medicare pays for skilled services or rehabilitation care in a nursing home for a maximum period of 100 days, along with other skilled in-home health services.
 However, Medicare won’t pay for non-skilled help with daily living activities, which make up the majority of long-term care services.
 These expenses must be paid out-of-pocket if they aren’t covered by any private or public insurance.

 Medicaid

 Medicaid is available for long-term services.
-But eligibility is determined based on one’s income.
+However, eligibility is determined based on one’s income.
 A recipient must also meet the state’s eligibility requirements.
 These eligibility requirements include the amount of ADL (Activities of Daily Living) assistance the person requires

 Other federal programs, such as those administered through the Department of Veterans Affairs (Older Americans Act), will cover long-term care services.
 However, these programs are only available for certain populations and conditions.